ncd-io/TSL2571/Python/README.md

 >communicate to the chip.
 You can optionally pass in a kwarg to the object at instantiation that will override the default
 >configuration options.

+>There are many configuration options for the chip and they can be passed to the object during instantiation to alter the readings and make them more accurate.
+>We recommend reference the TSL2571 datasheet for the values to use in your particular application.

+>We recommend looking at the provided example code to see all of the options available to configure.

 ### Publicly accessible methods
 ```cpp
 take_reading()